-All proposals consist of 2 parts: an online form and the 'Project scope and plan' document, to be submitted via the Peer-Review portal available at https://access.eurohpc-ju.europa.eu.
+All proposals consist of 2 parts: an online form and the 'Project scope and plan' document, to be submitted via the PRACE Peer-Review Tool available at https://pracecalls.eu/.

 The template of the 'Project scope and plan' document (Uploaded on the online application form as a .pdf) must be carefully respected (Headings, length, tables and figures).
 Proposals that do not follow the template or that are incomplete will be administratively rejected and will not be further evaluated.
-The Peer-Review team is available to answer questions by email (access@eurohpc-ju.europa.eu).
+The PRACE Peer-Review Office is available to answer questions by email (peer-review@prace-ri.eu).

 All mandatory fields of the online application form must be completed before it can be submitted.
-Please note that only submitted proposals will be put forward for peer-review.
+Please note that only submitted proposals will be put forward for Peer-Review.